garzaCodes/garzaCodes/README.md

 <h1>Hi 👋, I'm Marc Garza</h1>
 <h3 style="margin-bottom: 20px">A full stack developer with a passion for anything on the web.</h3>
 <p>
     Welcome to my GitHub profile!
-I'm an Air Force Vet that brings over 16 years of experience in the field of IT.
-Over 8 of those years, I've been playing matchmaker, pairing problems with solutions in software development.
+I'm an Air Force Vet that brings many years of experience in the field of IT.
+The last 8 of those years, I've been playing matchmaker, pairing problems with solutions in software development.
 JavaScript and TypeScript are my partners in crime, and together, we've whipped up some digital magic.
     </p>